LaughingHyena279/FUCC/README.md

 **That’s almost it!** Launch Frosty Mod Manager from the 'Frosty Mod Manager' folder, then click 'Launch'.
 If you see any prompts asking for admin access, make sure to click 'Yes' or the mods won't work!
 From now on, launch the game through Frosty Mod Manager. <br>

+This list is designed around playing the 'Nightmare' difficulty.
+You can play it easier, but things will most likely not function as intended.

 A MASSIVE thanks to everyone who supports me on Patreon, Halgari and the Wabbajack team for creating this wonderful too, and everyone who plays and enjoys my lists!